TikTok Tips & Strategies

 By Spencer Lanoue

-Combining multiple clips into a single TikTok is how you tell a compelling story, create a head-turning transition, and turn a simple video into something special.
+Combining multiple clips into a single TikTok is a great way to tell a compelling story, create eye-catching transitions, and turn a simple video into something special.
 It transforms fleeting moments into a cohesive narrative that hooks viewers and stops the scroll.
 This guide will walk you through everything you need to know, from recording clips directly in the app to fine-tuning them like a pro in the editor.

 Plan Your Shots Before You Hit Record